Registered Massage Therapy

-Massage therapy is a complimentary treatment to physiotherapy, sports therapy, and acupuncture as a complete musculoskeletal care strategy.
+Massage therapy is a complementary treatment to physiotherapy, sports therapy, and rehabilitation as a complete musculoskeletal care strategy.

 Registered Massage Therapy is the manipulation of superficial and deeper layers of muscle and connective tissue using various techniques, to enhance function, aid in the healing process, decrease muscle reflex activity, inhibit motor-neuron excitability promote relaxation and well-being.